 Eris, which has the full title of 136199 Eris, was first observed in 2003 during a Palomar Observatory survey of the outer solar system by a team led by Mike Brown, a professor of planetary astronomy at the California Institute of Technology.
 The discovery was confirmed in January 2005 after the team examined the pictures obtained from the survey in detail.

 At the time of it’s discovery, Brown and his colleagues believed that they had located the 10th planet of our solar system, since it was the first object in the Kuiper Belt found to be bigger than Pluto.
 Some astronomers agreed and liked the designation, but others objected since they claimed that Eris was not a true planet.
 At the time, the definition of “planet” was not a clear-cut since there had never been an official definition issued by the International Astronomical Union (IAU).

 The matter was settled by the IAU in the summer of 2006.
 They defined a planet as an object that orbits the Sun, which is large enough to make itself roughly spherical.
 Additionally, it would have to be able to clear its neighborhood – meaning it has enough gravity to force any objects of similar size or that are not under its gravitational control out of its orbit.

-In addition to finally defining what a planet is, the IAU also created a new category of dwarf planets.
+In addition to finally defining what a planet is, the IAU also created a new category of “dwarf planets“.
 The only difference between a planet and a dwarf planet is that a dwarf planet has not cleared its neighborhood.
-Eris was assigned to this category, as well as Pluto which lost its status as a planet.
+Eris was assigned to this new category, and Pluto lost its status as a planet.
 Other celestial bodies, including Haumea, Ceres, and Makemake, have been classified as dwarf planets.